kc1awv/LoRaTNCX/README.md

 # LoRaTNCX: An AI-Assisted Amateur Radio Experiment

-## Or: "I Asked ChatGPT to Build a TNC and You Won't Believe What Happened Next"
+## Or: "I Asked GitHub Copilot to Build a KISS TNC and You Won't Believe What Happened Next"

 Welcome to LoRaTNCX, a totally-not-terrifying experiment in using AI tools to write Amateur Radio software.
 Because what could possibly go wrong when you let a large language model write your radio firmware?